UK Legal requirements for food and drink labelling

 - Durability coding (Use by or Best Before)

-- Name and address of the manufacturer, seller or packer
+- Name or business name and address of the food business operator (Manufacturer, Retailer or Packer)

-- Any instructions for use, if necessary (e.g. cooking instructions)
+- instructions for use, for example cooking instructions.

 The following may also have to be added, if appropriate: